polynetwork/dev-docs/introduction.md

 <div align=center><img src="resources/ecosystem.png" alt=""/></div>
 ## Poly Network provides

-- A Protocol for connecting new chains to the poly cross-chain ecosystem
+- A Protocol for connecting new chains to Poly Network
 - A Protocol for registering new cross-chain tokens
 - A Protocol for building your bridges
 - Specifications for customizing business logic contracts